-The purpose of the Snow and Ice Removal policy is to communicate the process to our citizens, those working within our city and our employees.
-The goal of our city is to remove snow and ice from our roadways as rapidly and efficiently as possible to allow traffic to move safely throughout our city.
+The purpose of the Snow and Ice Removal Policy is to communicate to our citizens, those working within the city, and our employees, how the City removes snow and ice from our streets, parking lots, and other areas.
+The goal of our city is to remove snow and ice from our roadways as rapidly, and efficiently as possible.